-Jesus affirmed the primacy of love when he declared that the two greatest commandments were, "love God with all your heart and with all your soul and with all your mind," and, "love your neighbor as yourself."
+An expert in the Jewish Law once asked Jesus what he believed was the greatest of all the commandments.
+Jesus affirmed the centrality of love when he answered that the two greatest commandments were, "love God with all your heart and with all your soul and with all your mind," and, "love your neighbor as yourself."
+15